core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 2, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
 The encoding of the compressed COSE object is modified as described in {{compression}}.

+* In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{oscore-payl}}.
+In particular, the payload of the OSCORE message includes also the counter signature.

 ## Verifying the Request ## {#ssec-verify-request}